-Jim also ventured into study abroad education by leading a 6-week cross-cultural trip to New Zealand in the summer of 2010 with his wife Kathy and returning for a semester long trip back to New Zealand in the fall of 2012.
-The trip focused on sustainability issues related to tourism, natural resource conservation, and agriculture as well as indigenous Maori culture, restorative justice and New Zealand history.
-He and Kathy will be leading another six-week summer experience to New Zealand in the summer of 2015.
+Jim is also heavily involved in study abroad education and has lead three cross-cultural trips to New Zealand in the summer of 2010 (6 weeks), fall 2012 (full semester) and summer of 2015 (6 weeks) with his wife Kathy.
+The trips focused on sustainability issues related to tourism, natural resource conservation, and agriculture as well as indigenous Maori culture, restorative justice and New Zealand history.
+He will next be co-leading a 3 week summer cross-cultural to Navajo Nation in Arizona with Dr. Gloria Rhodes in the summer of 2017.

 In addition to teaching, Jim is the curator of the D. Ralph Hostetter Museum of Natural History and the faculty resource person and chair of the implementation team for the Peace With Creation Quality Enhancement Plan (QEP), a 5 year initiative drawing together EMU students, faculty and staff around the theme of sustainability and how it relates to Anabaptist beliefs concerning creation care, peace and social justice.

 M.S., Ph.D., Ohio State University (2004)